-Prerequisite: Math 110 or consent of the instructor.
-Pre- or co-requisite: CHM 110
+(Previously known as CHM 111) Prerequisite: MATH 1100 or consent of the instructor; Pre- or corequisite: CHEM 1100

-CHM 201 INTRODUCTION TO ORGANIC CHEMISTRY (3)
+CHEM 1200 INTRODUCTION TO ORGANIC CHEMISTRY (3)

 This is an introductory organic and biochemistry course designed for students who have successfully completed our CHM 110 chemistry course.
 The organic portion of this course introduces nomenclature, functional groups, organic structures, and types of reactions.
 The biochemistry portion of this course emphasizes the structure, function and metabolism of the four classes of macromolecules: carbohydrates, lipids, proteins, and nucleic acids.
-Prerequisite: Math 110 and CHM 110 and 111 with grade of "C" or higher.
+(Previously known as CHM 201) Prerequisite: MATH 110 and CHEM 1100 and 1104 with grade of "C" or higher; Pre- or corequisite: CHEM 1200

-CHM 202 INTRODUCTION TO ORGANIC CHEMISTRY LAB (1)
+CHEM 1204 INTRODUCTION TO ORGANIC CHEMISTRY LAB (1)

 An introductory organic and biochemistry course designed for students who have successfully completed a previous chemistry course.
 The organic portion of this course introduces nomenclature, functional groups, organic structures, and types of reactions.
 The biochemistry portion of this course emphasizes the structure, function and metabolism of the four classes of macromolecules: carbohydrates, lipids, proteins, and nucleic acids.
+(Previously known as CHM 202)

-CHM 290 SPECIAL TOPICS (1-3)
+CHEM 2900 SPECIAL TOPICS (1-3) (Previously known as CHM 290)

-CHM 299 INTERNSHIP/PRACTICUM (3)
+CHEM 2990 INTERNSHIP/PRACTICUM (3) (Previously known as CHM 299)

-EARLY CHILDHOOD EDUCATION (ECE)
+EARLY CHILDHOOD EDUCATION (ECED)

-ECE 1050 EXPRESSIVE ARTS (3)
+ECED 1050 EXPRESSIVE ARTS (3)